cube-drone/blog2025/hugosite/content/posts/2025/house_of_leaves/index.md

 draft = false
 categories = ["books"]
-tags = ["the king in yellow", "house of leaves", "homestuck", "meaningfully colored text"]
+tags = ["the king in yellow", "house of leaves", "homestuck", "meaningfully colored text"] image = "./hol.png" description = "the book is the house, the house is the book"
 +++

 {{<imgwebp src="hol.png">}}